 My mom died a few months ago and dad isn’t taking it well.
-He’s lost interest in food, socializing, not sleeping well, and has guilt about “unfinished business” in their relationship.
+He’s lost interest in food, socializing, is not sleeping well, and has guilt about “unfinished business” in their relationship.
 How can I tell the difference between natural grief and depression?

 Dr. Becker attended medical school at the University of Wisconsin, and completed his psychiatric residency at Yale University.
 Afterward, he served as director of adolescent services at the Yale Psychiatric Institute until relocating to the Bay Area in 1995.
 Since then, he has been the medical director of behavioral health services at Mills-Peninsula Health Services.
 His clinical practice focuses primarily on the evaluation and treatment of adolescents.
 Research interests include substance use disorders, personality pathology, and adolescent psychopathology.